adrianlua03/ENG1003_w1_Group10/README.md

 In most real-life scenarios, such as those in military applications, checkpoints are set for the flight plans.
 It is important to take note that the most efficient path from start to end might not always stop on checkpoints.
 This is why checkpoints must almost always be included in calculations such as these to find the most efficient path while fulfilling important tasks along the way.

 </td></tr></table>

+## → Changing Environment

+## → Comparing Algorithms
+### a.
+Methodology

+In this additional task, three other algorithms were taken from the Path Planning Repository owned by Atsushi Sakai, namely: D Star Lite, Flow Field, and Potential Field.
+These algorithms were then modified to try to provide a similar obstacle set as the obstacle set assigned to the group for the A Star algorithm.
+In addition, the algorithms' theories and operating principles were studied thoroughly.

+The group selected two parameters suitable for comparison: Obstacles and Theory

+**Obstacles**

+The following steps were taken to modify/compare obstacles:
+1. Locate lines of code that set the obstacle positions
+2. Identify the coordinates of the obstacles in the assigned A Star Algorithm
+3. Replace the original obstacle coordinates with the coordinates assigned in the A Star Algorithm
+4. Capture a photo of the plot

+**Theory**

+Whereas for theory, a less systematic approach was taken.
+The respective algorithms' principles were studied and relevant research papers were read.
+Then, a table (see figure below) was used to compare specific properties of the algorithms.

+(Insert table)

+### b.
+Results

+**Obstacles**

+D Star Lite

+For the D Star Lite Algorithm, the obstacle coordinates were successfully changed.
+The bottom, top, left, and right borders were similar to the assigned A Star Algorithm, and the obstacle sets were similar as well.

+(Insert GIF of D Star Lite PLot)

+However, because D Star Algorithm is written in a different way and logic as the A Star Algorithm, the path generated differs from that of the A Star Algorithm.
+In the path generation for D Star, the algorithm simply passes through the obstacle, which the group finds somewhat unintuitive.
+The code can be modified to generate a more intuitive path.
+However, such task is beyond the scope of the obstacle comparison.

+FLow Field

+For Flow Field Path Planning, (to be continued)

+Potential Field

+(To be continued)

+**Theory**

+Below is the completed table that highlights the differences and similarities of each algorithm.

+(Insert Table)

+### c.
+Discussion

+**D Star Lite**

+Among the three algorithms, D Star Lite contains the most similarities when compared with the A Star algorithm.
+Obstacle coordinates are collected in a similar way, by using the .append and "for" function of Python, and then compiling these coordinates into a list that will be plotted in MatPLotLib.

+The main difference, however, would be the automatic random generation of a new obstacle.
+This is a particularly practical feature of D Star Lite, because it takes into account unexpected obstacles which is very likely in the real world.

+**Flow Field**

+The flow field algorithm, on the other hand, differs significantly from the A Star Path Planning.
+The flow field algorithm adds a new element to the pathfinding process: vector fields.
+These vector fields influence the route of the pathfinding process, as the object will move in the direction of the vector fields.

+Introducing the concept of flow fields in this pathfinding process is an effective method to further simulate real world processes.
+In aviation, when an aircraft flies through the atmosphere, the aircraft encounters flow fields, with streamlines passing through the airfoil.
+Aircraft also generate vortex fields which circulate around the aircraft wingtips, and can affect the motion of the aircraft.
+For these reasons, the flow field algorithm is useful for advanced aerodynamic purposes.

+**Potential Field**

+Similar to the flow field algorithm, the potential field algorithm incorportates potential fields in the pathfinding process.
+This can be practical in research situations wherein the velocity potential of a flow is taken into account.
+Compared with Flow Field Pathfinding, Potential Field Pathplanning is less practical as Flow Fields are better suited for dynamic situations.

 <br><br>
 <div id="Reflective Essays">

 # Reflective Essays

   ####   LUA, Adrian Shalom (21093985D)